genome/ptero-apis/workflow.md

 - HTTP 404 (Not Found)
     - invalid `execution-id`
-    - inputs for this operation are not yet available (other status code?)
+    - inputs for this node are not yet available (other status code?)

 Sample response body: